MidFirst Bank

 MidFirst Bank is an American bank based in Oklahoma City, Oklahoma.
-As of 2025, it was the largest privately owned bank in the United States, with $41.2 billion in assets.
-MidFirst Bank has locations in Arizona (Phoenix), California (Los Angeles, Orange County, Santa Barbara, San Diego), Colorado (Boulder, Denver, Edwards, Fort Collins), Nevada (Las Vegas), Oklahoma (Oklahoma City, Tulsa, Western Oklahoma), Texas (Dallas, Houston, San Antonio) and Utah (Salt Lake City).
+As of 2026, it was the largest privately owned bank in the United States, with $42.8 billion in assets.

-Additionally, MidFirst Bank has commercial lending offices in Atlanta, Chicago, Nashville, New York City, Orlando, Raleigh and Southern California.
-They serve Southern California through 1st Century Bank, a division of MidFirst Bank.
-They also operate MidFirst Business Credit as a subsidiary of MidFirst Bank.
+The bank provides retail, commercial, private banking, wealth management and mortgage-banking services through locations in locations in Arizona, California, Colorado, Nevada, Oklahoma, Texas and Utah, as well as commercial lending offices in other U.S. markets.
+Its divisions also include Midland Mortgage, MidFirst Business Credit and Vio Bank.

 History

 The Midland Group began in 1954 when W.R.
 Johnston, an Oklahoma banker, purchased a 50% share in Midland Mortgage Company, an Oklahoma City–based company that had been formed four years earlier.
 Today, family owns 100% of the Midland Group.
 In 1982, Midland Financial Co. purchased a recently formed charter bank in Stilwell, Oklahoma, and named it MidFirst Bank and moved it to Oklahoma City.

 In 2009, MidFirst Bank acquired Community Bank of Arizona and Union Bank, both headquartered in the Phoenix metro area.
 In 2015, MidFirst Bank acquired Denver-based Steele Street Bank & Trust, a locally owned and operated community bank.
 In July 2016, MidFirst Bank acquired 1st Century Bancshares in Southern California.
 After the merger, MidFirst Bank's combined assets totaled more than $12 billion.
 In 2024, MidFirst acquired the six Houston, Texas banking locations of Florida-based Amerant Bank.
 Following the completion of the acquisition, MidFirst Bank had approximately $39 billion in total assets.

 The bank offers a full range of commercial, trust, private banking, and mortgage banking products, and it serves as a commercial real estate lender and major servicer of mortgage loans nationally.
 Primary markets include Oklahoma, Texas, Arizona, Colorado, and Southern California.
 MidFirst Bank also operates commercial lending offices in Atlanta, Boston, Chicago, Houston, Nashville, New York City, Orlando, Raleigh, Salt Lake City and Southern Nevada.